josedv82/R_Intro_Workshop/README.md

-# Introduction to R - First Steps
+# Introduction to R - Basic Concepts

 This was a 1hr workshop tailored towards S&C / performance coaches without any previous experience with R. This course provides an overview of first steps and common tasks coaches will need to complete when using R for data analysis.